 In the first couple decades of the 20th century, many women worked primarily in the home, taking care of children and making meals that took a lot of time to prepare.
 But when World War II hit, many women took on new positions once reserved for men, and therefore, cooking changed…permanently.
-With less time to cook and more rationed foods, making many of the traditional recipes was out of the question, so quick and easy dishes became the new norm.
+With less time to cook, making many of the traditional recipes was out of the question, so quick and easy dishes became the new norm.

 As a kid, I heard my grandmother talk about the interesting “new” recipes of the ’40s—and I started chatting with a lady at the nail salon about these dishes just last week.
-I decided to give some of them a try.
-This is what I made.
+I decided to give some of them a try!

 Though I’m not a fan of anything with the word “loaf” in it, my husband loved the traditional meat loaf I made.
-With simple ingredients including: ground beef, bread crumbs, onions, and ketchup, this is an easy and quick meal to cook.
+With simple ingredients including ground beef, bread crumbs, onions and ketchup, this is a quick and easy meal to cook.
 Many of the 1940s meat loaf recipes I found included the option to use onion soup if onions weren’t readily available, meaning you could easily have all of the ingredients on hand for a flavorful, protein-packed meal for your family.

 I’ll be honest, I waste leftovers and sometimes toss out food that goes bad.
-As my grandmother said, a 1940s homemaker would never let anything go to waste!
+But as my grandmother said, a 1940s homemaker would never let anything go to waste.
 Her farmhouse scramble is super healthy, as you scramble eggs and then toss in leftover veggies (and cheese if you have it).
-Quick, easy, delicious and perfect for those of us watching our weight!
+Quick, easy, delicious and perfect for using up everything in the refrigerator.